 Breast implant placement locations

-Our team offers two breast implant placement locations: above the chest muscle (subglandular) or below the muscle (subpectoral).
+Breast implants can be placed either above the chest muscle (subglandular) or below the muscle (subpectoral).
+Our team typically uses a subpectoral placement in order to provide more natural-looking results.
 The best location option will depend on the patient's anatomy, existing breast tissue and skin elasticity as well as her aesthetic goals.
-For patients with a small amount of breast tissue, a subpectoral placement is typically best in order to provide more natural-looking results.

 Natrelle warranty information